grandview overlook

 Fayetteville or Beckley are your 2 options for lodging near New River Gorge National Park.
 Fayetteville is the better option, especially if you’re limited on time.
 There aren’t many hotels in Fayetteville (besides a Quality Inn or Comfort Inn), so Airbnb or VRBO is your best bet.

-Fayetteville is super close to the Canyon Rim area of the park and has a lot of great dining options.
+Fayetteville is only 5 minutes from the Canyon Rim area of the park and has a lot of great dining options.

 Beckley is a slightly larger town about 30 minutes south of Fayetteville.
-It’s more equidistant to each area of the park and has nicer hotel options.
+It’s more equidistant to each area of the park and has more chain restaurants and hotels.

 Do you plan to do anything from this list of best things to do in New River Gorge National Park on your trip to West Virginia?
 Let me know in the comments below!